 Assuming the applicant satisfies the requirements for the MW (as detailed via the links above), then the Judges will award the Dom Pérignon Scholarship on the basis of:

-• Candidates potential contribution to promoting diversity, excellence, interaction and learning in the global spirits community, as well as the applicant’s interest level and time availability to participate in the Diversity Scholarship & Internship Programme in Spirits
+Candidates potential contribution to promoting accessibility, excellence, interaction and learning in the global wine community, as well as the applicant’s interest level and time availability to participate in the MW programme and the immersion at Dom Pérignon

 If an applicant wants to speak to us before making their application for the Dom Pérignon Scholarship, who should they speak with?